 Miami Immigration Lawyers Provide EB-5 Guidance

 Broadly speaking, additional regulation in the EB-5 investment arena should be generally welcome.
 However, since examinations of regional centers and EB-5 projects are conducted irregularly, the need for an attorney who can assess the project and its disclosure is still extremely important.
 While the financial returns realized on EB-5 projects are typically modest, a potential immigrant investor should still perform all required due diligence to provide for an increased likelihood that the selected investment project will result in the immigration benefit.
-To discuss how a Miami immigration lawyer of Colombo & Hurd can provide trusted, on-point legal guidance call our firm at 800-659-7142 to schedule a consultation at our Miami or Orlando law offices.
+To discuss how a Tampa immigration lawyer of Colombo & Hurd can provide trusted, on-point legal guidance call our firm at 800-659-7142 to schedule a consultation at our Miami or Orlando law offices.
 You can also contact us online to schedule an Internet consultation.